Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 area largely mitigate those.

-Traffic analysis of unpadded encrypted traffic is also possible [@pitfalls-of-dns-encrption] because the sizes and timing of encrypted DNS requests and responses can be correlated to unencrypted DNS requests upstream of a recursive resolver.
+Traffic analysis of unpadded encrypted traffic is also possible [@pitfalls-of-dns-encryption] because the sizes and timing of encrypted DNS requests and responses can be correlated to unencrypted DNS requests upstream of a recursive resolver.